Writing A Curriculum Vitae

 - Periods of work (including dates), the names of businesses by which you were employed, your job title, a brief summary of the duties assigned and key achievements.

-- Interests i.e. been a volunteer?
+- Interests i.e. have you been a volunteer?
 Have you competed in a sport for a number of years; have you completed a Duke of Edinburgh award etc

 - Consider the CV and its relevance to the job for which you are applying i.e. can you edit the document to ensure the most appropriate information is instantly recognisable?